CS-DS-125/125book/source/ValuesAndVariables/Variables.rst

           def testOne(self):
-              self.assertIsInstance(x, int, "x should be an integer.") self.assertEqual(x, 123, "x should be assigned 123.") self.assertIsInstance(word, str, "word should b a string.") self.assertEqual(word, 'horse', "word should be assigned \"horse\".")
+              self.assertIsInstance(x, int, "x should be an integer.") self.assertEqual(x, 123, "x should be assigned 123.") self.assertIsInstance(word, str, "word should be a string.") self.assertEqual(word, 'horse', "word should be assigned \"horse\".")

       myTests().main()